Shi-Yueyang/Rating-System/HowToUse.md

 - how does user-context.tsx work: Defining a context interface, a contex, a provider and create a custom hook in use-user.ts

 ## todo
+- assignment details submit
+- √ assignment details: fetch users
 - √ Creating edit event page: upload file and asign users
 - √ create dynamic route for event detail page
-- Upload files
-- sign out doesn't work some time
+- ? sign out doesn't work some time
 - √ add permission_class to Event and user
 - √ Admin pannel: view group in admin pannel
 - √ User group: create Expert and Organizer group